Atos Digital Vision: Cybersecurity 3

 Even as security risks multiplied, in-house cybersecurity leads were operating with new systems, often with limited visibility of what employees were doing.
 As workers became remote, so too did customers, meaning that maintaining a secure online environment became doubly important for business.

 These security challenges have been further compounded by the fact that organizations increasingly found themselves part of ecosystems of interdependent service providers, further reducing their control.

 To address these issues my colleagues Vasco Gomes and Dan Schaupner highlight why companies should place cybersecurity at the centre of every digital transformation project they undertake.

 Microsoft’s Sarah Armstrong-Smith looks at how global instability has impacted risk appetite for companies and what that could mean for the future of cybersecurity.
-Also, Katarzyna Gołuńska, looks at the culture of cyber and the importance of creating an inclusive work environment to identify and address cyber risks.

 Understanding digital sovereignty

 As organizations have come to terms with a wider array of digital risks spread across an increasingly diverse business ecosystem, policy makers and regulators have begun to raise concerns around data, technological and digital sovereignty.

 The concept of digital sovereignty itself is critical yet poorly defined.
 In their article, Zeina Zakhour and Vasco Gomes seek to untangle the different aspects of sovereignty and explain why increased understanding is increasingly crucial to effective long-term decision making.